Boolean101/boolean101.github.io/_posts/2018-11-3-Argus-a-systemtray-app-made-with-Powershell.md

 This way users can quickly change their default printer.

-So this is what Argus looks like as a finished product
+So this is what Argus looks like as a finished product, with and without the fly-in menu.

 ![Design]({{site.baseurl}}/assets/images/argus/gui.png)